Update on 29 October 2022.

 - Easy to fit and easy to adjust

-- Laser line may hardly visible under bright sunlight
+- Laser line may become hardly visible under bright sunlight

 Please check out our review post on these shoes for more detail by clicking here.